Relationships between Jewish religious movements: Conservative views

-The Conservative movement, however, has clashed with Orthodoxy over its refusal to recognize the Conservative and Reform movements as legitimate, and in February 1997, Rabbi Ismar Schorsch, the Chancellor of the Jewish Theological Seminary, claimed that Orthodox organizations in Israel politically discriminate against non-Orthodox Jews, and called on Reform and Conservative Jews, as well as the Jewish Federations throughout the United States, to stop funding Orthodox organizations and institutions that disagree with the Conservative view of pluralism.
-Several weeks later, at the movement's annual Rabbinical Assembly conference in Boston, he called for the disintegration of Israel's chief rabbinate and its network of courts.
+The Conservative movement, however, has clashed with Orthodoxy over its refusal to recognize the Conservative and Reform movements as legitimate, and in February 1997, Rabbi Ismar Schorsch, the then-chancellor of the Jewish Theological Seminary of America, claimed that Orthodox organizations in Israel politically discriminate against non-Orthodox Jews, and called on Reform and Conservative Jews, as well as the Jewish Federations of North America, to stop funding Orthodox organizations and institutions that disagree with the Conservative view of pluralism.
+Several weeks later, at the movement's annual Rabbinical Assembly conference in Boston, he called for the disintegration of the Chief Rabbinate of Israel and its network of courts.

 Reform views

-Reform Judaism espouses the notion of religious pluralism; it believes that most Jewish denominations (including Orthodoxy and the Conservative movement) are valid expressions of Judaism.
+Reform Judaism espouses the notion of religious pluralism, advocating that most Jewish denominations—including Orthodoxy and the Conservative movement—are valid expressions of Judaism.
 Historically, however, the Reform view of Orthodox Judaism had been negative.
 Early battles between Reform and Orthodox groups in Germany for control of communal leadership were fierce.
 Reform viewed Orthodoxy as overly focused on tradition and a literal interpretation of scripture that conflicted with modern science.
 Relations with the Conservative movement are much more cordial (although the two split due to such affairs as the Trefa Banquet), and Conservative and Reform leaders cooperate on many areas of mutual concern.

 Humanistic views

-Humanistic Judaism views other forms of Judaism as valid from a traditional point of view, but itself emphasizes Jewish culture and history – rather than belief in God – as the sources of Jewish identity.
+Humanistic Judaism views other forms of Judaism as valid from a traditional point of view, but emphasizes Jewish culture and history, rather than belief in God, as the sources of Jewish identity.